-Originally interested in drawing in his pre-teen years, as a teenager FHR studied to become a pianist at the "Musikschule" (music school) Moers, built his own electronic music studio and - after a stay as postulant at the cloister of Lilienfeld, Austria - made his debut performance with FISCH I on the island of Crete.
-He rose to prominence in Germany with FISCH II, a performance involving analog tape music, lights, 4 actor-instrumentalists and a fish.
-Believed lost, these teenage "Moers Works (1982-1984)" were rediscovered and released 25 years later by Moscow based Monochrome Vision.
-FHR continued with performance art based body manipulation - the FISCH series - in galleries in West & East Germany, Switzerland & Canada and released his first cassette in 1986 via the Cologne-based Maria Bonk Gallery.
+Originally interested in drawing in his pre-teen years, as a teenager Frank produced a graphical notation system for music, studied to become a pianist at the "Musikschule" (music school), built his own electronic music studio and worked as both a composer and actor at the "Schloss Theater" (castle theatre) in Moers, Germany.
+After a stay as postulant at the cloister of Lilienfeld, Austria, he rose to prominence in Moers with FISCH II, a performance involving analog tape music, lights, 4 actor-instrumentalists and a fish.

-Moving to San Francisco in 1990 FHR appeared with his second wife Monique in Playboy magazine, organized and performed at Raves where he met his third wife Nina Schneider.
-His first appearance on 12inch vinyl record "Magick Sounds of the Underground' (Hardkiss Records) and on Compact Disc "Death Rave 2000" (21st Circuitry Records), as well as the establishment of his first production company "Suite Zero" followed after writing his first commercials for "Levi's 501 jeans" (Foote, Cone & Belding).
+Moving to San Francisco in 1990, Frank appeared with his second wife Monique Marquisa de Magdalena in Playboy magazine, organized raves and performed with digital tape music, lights, 2 dancers and a drummer at clubs where he met his third wife Nina Schneider.
+His first appearance on 12'' vinyl record "Magick Sounds of the Underground' (Hardkiss Records) and on Compact Disc "Death Rave 2000" (21st Circuitry Records), as well as the establishment of his first production company "Suite Zero" followed after writing his first commercials for Levi's 501 (Foote, Cone & Belding) in 1992.